A2 Climate Action

 In December 2012, the Ann Arbor City Council passed the Climate Action Plan (CAP), an ambitious multi-strategy vision to reduce our community-wide emissions 8% by 2015, 25% by 2025, and 90% by 2050, relative to year 2000 baseline emissions levels.
 The CAP was developed by City of Ann Arbor staff and City Commissions, in cooperation with a broad-range of local stakeholders and leaders, including local NGOs, and representatives from the University of Michigan and Detroit Edison.

-We are convening a Climate Partnership (A2CP) to initiate action and monitor progress.
-The A2CP will work with the city and other relevant stakeholders to advance actions recommended in the CAP.
+We have convened a Climate Partnership (A2CP) to initiate action and monitor progress.
+The A2CP works with the city and other relevant stakeholders to advance actions recommended in the CAP.
 In January 2016, A2CP representatives made a presentation to the Ann Arbor City Council on updates to the CAP.
 Climate Action Plan Update (1.5.2016).pdf